wilsonz8427/cyoa-project/scenes/s4-e-yfflash.md

-You find that it doesn't lead to the outside but it was just a flashlight.
+You found that it doesn't lead to the outside but it was just a flashlight.
 Since the underground well was too deep, you end up drowning.

 [Go Back To The Beginning](../README.md)